Knotx/knotx-fragments/handler/README.md

 single fragment to process.
 Then each fragment is evaluated in isolation, not waiting for others.
 A fragment defines a task (graph) describing how to fetch the required data.
 The `map` and `onErrorResumeNext` diagrams represent a graph processing.
 When the fragment processing finishes, the modified fragment is returned.
-Please note that an HTTP request can be mapped to many fragments, then the `collect` diagram represents fragments joining.
+Please note that an HTTP request can be mapped to many fragments.
+In such a case the `collect` diagram represents fragments joining.

 Read more about the benefits [here](http://knotx.io/blog/configurable-integrations/).